uc-cdis/cloud-automation/tf_files/aws/modules/commons-vpc-es/README.md

 | vpc_name | The name of the commons you are deploying ES for | string | |

-By default the vpc_name would be configured properly at the moment workon is executed.
-There are no more variables for this module.
+By default the vpc_name variable is filled up by gen3 with the name of the commons used at the moment of workon.

 ### 4.2 Optional Variables